 The G-Cloud framework is a crowded marketplace, so in order to be one of the suppliers making sales on the framework you need to make sure you have a great listing and a G-Cloud sales and marketing strategy.
 And, if you aren’t selling it isn’t too late to change that, you just need to find out why!

-G-Cloud has been live for four months.
+G-Cloud 11 is now live.
 If you are scratching your head wondering why you haven’t made a sale, here are 5 reasons why you might not be selling on G-Cloud…